sal55/langs/Parsing/Readme.md

 It processes sqlite3.c (another file above, or change line 1071 in clex.c to use your own input).
 The file is scanned 10 times and the results shown.
 (Note these may be 1000 times bigger or smaller than intended if your Linux' clock() uses 1000000 ticks per second instead of 1000, but that should be obvious!)

-On my WSL Linux, that reports 9.5M lines per second for basic tokening (no symbol table lookups).
+On my WSL Linux, that reports 9.5M lines per second for basic tokenising (no symbol table lookups).

 (The same tool that produced clex.c from my language, could translate my compiler to run on Linux (where it can do the frontend but not backend), but that is in its early stages, so it would need a lot more testing.)